amplication/docs/docs/how-to/understanding-break-the-monolith.md

 #### The "Many" Side

 The entity on the "many" side of the relationship, upon being moved, retains a field representing the ID of the "one" side.
-This field, like `customerId` in an `Order` entity, is an actual field in the database.
+This field, modified to `customerId` from `customer` in an Order entity, for example, remains an actual field in the database.
 It allows the service to reference the related entity in another service, preserving the integrity of the relationship even when the entities are separated.

 #### The "One" Side

-On the "one" side of the relationship, no direct relational fields are created to represent the "many" side.
-This side, therefore, loses the direct link to the "many" entities, reflecting the separation of services.
+On the "one" side, a new field is created, retaining the original field name but now of JSON type.
+This change reflects the updated structure, accommodating the separation of services while maintaining a link to the "many" entities.

 #### Example

-For example, if a `Customer` entity (one side) and `Order` entities (many side) are separated, the `Order` entities will retain a `customerId` field to refer to their corresponding `Customer`.
-However, the `Customer` entity won't have a direct reference to its orders in the new structure.
+If a Customer entity (one side) and Order entities (many side) are separated, Order entities retain a `customerId` field.
+Meanwhile, the Customer entity gains a new field named `customer`, of JSON type, to reference its orders, adapting to the new architecture.

 ### Handling Many-to-Many Relations

-In this current Beta phase of "Break The Monolith," many-to-many relationships are not actively handled.

-This means that when entities with many-to-many relations are moved between services, no corresponding related fields are created on either side.
+Each side involved in a many-to-many relationship now retains a field with the original field name, now of JSON type.
+This update allows for a structured way to maintain relationships between entities, even when they are distributed across different services, despite the complex nature of many-to-many relationships.

+#### Example

+If there are two entities, Product and Category, involved in a many-to-many relationship where each product can belong to multiple categories and each category can include multiple products, both entities will now include a field reflecting this relationship in JSON format.

+The Product entity will have a `categories` field, and the Category entity will have a `products` field, both of JSON type.

 ### Data Migration Considerations